Alessandro98-git/reinforcement-learning-quadcopter-stabilization/README.md

-# RL-Drone-Stabilization
+# Deep Reinforcement Learning based Robust Quadcopter Stabilization System
+Neural Networks – Deep Reinforcement Learning – DDPG – SAC – TD3 – PPO
+## Advanced Deep Learning Models and Methods - Research Project, ay 2021-2022

-The aim of the project is to implement a Reinforcement Learning Architecture able to control aerial quadricopters, even in commercial drones.
+<em>The aim of the project is to implement a Reinforcement Learning Architecture able to control aerial quadricopters, even in commercial drones.
-The scenario concerns the advanced stabilization of a drone in critical situations such as high-speed wind, recovery due to a free fall, a propeller failure and any kind of features that could ensure safety during a flight in densely populated areas.
+The scenario concerns the advanced stabilization of a drone in critical situations such as high-speed wind, recovery due to a free fall, a propeller failure and any kind of features that could ensure safety during a flight in densely populated areas.</em>

+### Problem formulation

-First of all we developed the project in a virtual environment, using the AirSim simulator, based on Unreal Engine, which was created precisely for the purpose of supporting the development of reinforcement learning applications for vehicles and quadcopters.
+We developed the project in a virtual environment, using the AirSim simulator, based on Unreal Engine, which was created precisely for the purpose of supporting the development of reinforcement learning applications for vehicles and quadcopters.
 The idea was to initially simulate it in a virtual environment, to train the agent through deep RL, developing an MLP that runs with low latency.
-In the future it would be interesting to try to deploy, safely, on a physical drone.
+Future steps are the deployment of the solution, safely, on a physical drone.

-## Environmental Setup
+### Environment setup
 1. Install Unreal Engine (4.27 suggested) from [Epic Games Launcher](https://store.epicgames.com/it/download).

 2. Install Visual Studio 2019